 The advantage of the clearance approach is that clearance applies to all elimination rate processes, regardless of the mechanism for elimination.
 In addition, for first-order elimination processes, clearance is a constant, whereas the rate of drug elimination is not constant.
 For example, clearance considers that a certain portion or fraction (percent) of the distribution volume is cleared of drug over a given time period.
 This basic concept (see also Chapter 3) will be elaborated after a review of the anatomy and physiology of the kidney.

 - What's the difference between clearance and the rate of drug elimination?

 - Why is clearance a useful pharmacokinetic parameter?

-1Nonenzymatic breakdown of drugs may ...
+1Nonenzymatic breakdown of drugs may also be ...